loopwerk/Saga/Sources/Saga/Saga.docc/GettingStarted.md

   let images: [String]?
 }

-// SiteMetadata is given to every RenderingContext.
+// SiteMetadata is given to every rendering context.
 // You can put whatever properties you want in here. struct SiteMetadata: Metadata {
   let url: URL